padpadpadpad/rTPC/cran-comments.md

-## New submission
+## Resubmission

-- This is a new submission.
+- This is a resubmission but the .
+CRAN maintainers suggested changes to the Description file and to add return values to functions.
+We have done all of the suggestions and are resubmitting.

 ## R CMD check results

-0 errors | 0 warnings | 1 notes
+0 errors | 0 warnings | 0 notes

-* This is a new release.
-* Note is:
-  - "Possibly misspelled words in DESCRIPTION: TPCs (15:52, 15:118) rTPC (15:59)".
-These are not misspelled words these are correct uses.

 ## Test environments